stefhanustjong/certifications/README.md

 # certifications
-Introduction to Cyber Security
+Introduction to Artificial Intelligence
 Introduction to Cloud Computing
-Introduction to Artificial Inteligence
+Introduction to Cyber Security
 Introduction to Data Analytics